Skip to main content

 We know that it can be really upsetting and stressful to find out you have been convicted of a crime you didn't even know about.

-There are things you can do.
-You can ask to have the case reopened and the decision set aside using the Statutory Declaration of Ignorance of Proceedings form.
 You should make the statutory declaration within 21 days of finding out about your case.
-If the 21 days have already passed, you will have to submit reasons for requiring a time extension in the form.
+If the 21 days have already passed, you will have to explain why you were unable to do it sooner.

 However, HMCTS says there are some offences which will be recorded.
 For more information see Single Justice Procedure Notice from Unlock.